 The person detection system is now ready to run.
 The program’s output can be reviewed with the Output Preview module, which was added to the workflow.
 Once the application is created successfully, it can be deployed to edge devices at the click of a button.
 Additionally, the data can be sent to a custom cloud dashboard directly within Viso Suite.

 You can further add if-this-then rules and set rules to trigger alerts, send emails, Slack messages, SMS, and more.
 Also, you can send the insights directly to third-party systems.
 The visual editor makes it possible to build custom people counting systems, with rules and logic depending on your use case.
-Simply modify the application you built and experiment with new application versions.
+Thus, you can simply modify the application you built and experiment with new application versions.

 What’s Next?